If you are considering using donor sperm or eggs to create a child to complete your family, there are a few things you should know before you begin.

 There is no guaranteed method to ensure a donor conceived child is “happy” or “content” with how they came to exist, but intended parents can minimize the potential for harm by choosing a donor they know and trust, being open and honest with their child about their conception (in age-appropriate terms) before age three, and supporting relationships with genetic family members — including the egg or sperm donor and any donor conceived siblings.

 Using an egg or sperm donor is one way to create a family, but it’s not the right choice for every intended parent.
-Before you make any decisions, consult with a therapist who can help you consider how your choices will affect the person created by this arrangement and center their future needs.
+Before you make any decisions, consult with a therapist who is well versed in the experiences of donor conceived people.
+A competent therapist can help you consider how the choices you make will affect a future child and center their social, emotional, and physical needs.